yanwarrior/gurka-sales/README.md

 ### Documentation

-Documentation you can see here (TODO).
+Documentation you can see [here](https://github.com/yanwarsolah/gurka-sales/wiki).